zeeronis/Mindustry-Calc/README.md

 # Mindustry-Calc
 Mindustry 6.0

 Some images and source files taken from mindustry, they remain the property of the original author and are used under GPL-3.
-Full source for the import script is provided.